 Planned preventative maintenance is scheduled inspection and maintenance that is designed to improve equipment life and reduce unplanned maintenance activity.

 Planned maintenance will also provide the school with an improved understanding of the condition of their assets, along with information on the availability of spares (for older plant), which will assist in the process of planning/programming for future replacement.

 Evidence that PPM is taking place will also assist with any bids that schools may submit for funding.

 Some equipment maintenance and testing is a statutory requirement, whilst some is recommended good practice.
-More detail about each of these can be found in the “Links to support materials” together with a suggested schedule that can be adapted to suit each schools individual requirements.
+More detail about each of these can be found in the 'support material' below together with a suggested schedule that can be adapted to suit each schools individual requirements.

 Schools are advised that consideration should be given to the following when drawing up their annual PPM schedule:

 - be aware of asbestos in every job